guycohen85/active-slider/README.md

 Library for CSS masters.
 Build whatever you need with the active class.

-- **The Active Class** - Active-Elements has one job, adding an "active" class for your desired HTML tags.
+- **The Active Class** - Active-Elements library has one job, adding an "active" class for your desired HTML tags.
-- **Keep your HTML beautiful** - Active Elements will not inject HTML, CSS or JS code.
+- **Keep your HTML beautiful** - Active Elements library will not inject HTML, CSS or JS code.
 - **Full control** - As a CSS master, you'll have full control over your markup with no injected Html or Css.

 There is one rule, active-elements group must have the same number of elements.